darylsew/visualizer/README.md

     sudo apt-get install python-dev python-setuptools libsndfile-dev libasound2-dev
     sudo easy_install scikits.audiolab

 NOTE: To enable WebGL rendering on Chrome, go to chrome://flags and enable 'Override software rendering list Mac, Windows, Linux, Chrome OS'

 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
 To test it, type 'python svt.py -o 1 filename' and look at the pngs generated.
+Credit to the [Sound Viewer Tool] (https://github.com/ljvillanueva/Sound-Viewer-Tool).
 Compute spectral centroid (brightness/timbre/color of the sound), volume, and frequency data at any point in time in a wav file; uses svt.processWav(filename, channel).
 Filename is the path to a wav file, channel is 1 for the left channel and 2 for the right channel.
 Returns centroids[], frequencies[][], volumes[].

 Deadlines
 ---------